penningjoy/MachineLearningwithsklearn/README.md

-# Machine Learning with SKLearn
+# Machine Learning with Scikit Learn

-Machine Learning with Scikit Learn
+Machine Learning with Scikit Learn - a free Machine Learning library for Python.
+You can do a complete Machine Leaning project using the library with the features and functionalities it provides.
+Data Preprocessing, Feature Engineering, Model Creation, Model Evaluation, Hyper-Parameter Selection and many other ML Engineering processes can be performed using just this library.

 ### Topics Covered :